-A simple change from asking to giving can create a trusting atmosphere in which the employee feedback is exchanged and processed effectively.
-A constructive or positive employee feedback environment can reduce employee turnover while driving highly engaged employees to yield more.
+A simple change from asking to giving can create a trusting atmosphere in which employee exchange feedback can processed effectively.
+A constructive or positive feedback environment can reduce employee turnover while driving highly engaged employees to yield more.

-But, is it that easy to create a trusting employee feedback environment in an organization?
-It may seem like a task at the start, but a simple employee engagement tool like CultureMonkey may fix it all for you.
+But, is it easy to create an organization's trusting employee feedback environment?
+It may seem like a task at the start, but a simple employee engagement tool like CultureMonkey can fix it all for you.

 What are the types of employee feedback?

-Employee feedback may not be constructive or positive feedback at all times.
-It can sound like the starting point to criticism which is not unfair.
+Employee feedback may not be just giving constructive feedback at all times.
+It can sound like the starting point for criticism which is not unfair.
 But on the contrary, a request for employee feedback can hit the right emotions in an employee making a shift to accepting and giving employee feedback in return.

 There are two primary types of employee feedback that an employee and employer can exchange.

-When conveying positive employee feedback, try to be specific about your message.
-Help your employees understand the skills, actions, or gestures that generated the positive response so they know how to keep it up.
-If possible, use sufficient data to back up your positive employee feedback.
+When conveying positive feedback, try to be specific about your message.
+Help your employees understand the skills, actions, or gestures that generated the positive response, so they know how to keep it up.
+If possible, use sufficient data to back up your positive employee feedback examples.

-It can be difficult for you as a leader to frame a positive employee feedback that is encouraging as well as significant.
+It can be difficult for you as a leader to frame encouraging, significant, and positive feedback.
 If you are stuck in this loop of dilemma, don't worry.
 Go ahead, and read a few positive employee feedback examples.
-Here are a few positive employee feedback.
+Here are a few positive employee feedback examples:

 1. Appreciating hard work:

 I really appreciate you walking that extra mile for me to finish the project.
-It’s all because of your effort that we could deliver it in time.
+It’s all because of your effort that we could deliver it on time.

 2. Recognizing a skill set: